paulross/dtrace-py/README.md

 >>> demo.go()
 ```

-You should see something like this, the PID is important for the nest step:
+You should see something like this, the PID is important for the next step:

 ![](images/DemoRunning.png)